leondreamed/ignoredep/readme.md

 A placeholder package for ignoring unmatched peerDependency warnings.

-For example, `xo` depends on `eslint-import-resolver-webpack` even though I don't its webpack specific features, resulting in this annoying warning:
+For example, `xo` depends on `eslint-import-resolver-webpack` even though I don't use its webpack specific features, resulting in this annoying warning:

 ![peerdep issue](assets/peerdep-issue.png)